 Two persons sentenced for breaching compulsory quarantine order

-The first case involved a man aged 70, who was issued a compulsory quarantine order when he entered Hong Kong on June 15, 2020, stating that he must conduct quarantine at home for 14 days.
-Without reasonable excuse nor permission given by an authorised officer, he went to the Food and Environmental Hygiene Department on the same day to handle issues relating to his licence renewal.
-He was charged with contravening sections 8(4) and 8(5) of the Regulation and was sentenced by the Kowloon City Magistrates' Courts today to immediate imprisonment for two weeks.
+The first case involved a man aged 48, who was issued a compulsory quarantine order when he entered Hong Kong on August 13, stating that he must conduct quarantine at home for 14 days.
+Without reasonable excuse nor permission given by an authorised officer, he tried to leave Hong Kong on the same day and was stopped by an immigration officer at the Shenzhen Bay Control Point.
+He was charged with contravening sections 8(4) and 8(5) of the Regulation and was sentenced by the Tuen Mun Magistrates' Courts today to immediate imprisonment for 14 days.

-Pursuant to the Regulation, starting from February 8, 2020, all persons who have stayed in the Mainland, Macao or Taiwan in the 14 days preceding arrival in Hong Kong, regardless of their nationality or travel documents, will be subject to compulsory quarantine for 14 days.
+Pursuant to the Regulation starting from February 8, save for exempted persons, all persons who have stayed in the Mainland, Macao or Taiwan in the 14 days preceding arrival in Hong Kong, regardless of their nationality or travel documents, will be subject to compulsory quarantine for 14 days.
 Moreover, pursuant to the Compulsory Quarantine of Persons Arriving at Hong Kong from Foreign Places Regulation (Cap.
-599E), starting from December 25, 2020, all persons arriving at Hong Kong (either via the airport or land boundary control points) who have stayed in places outside China on the day of arrival at Hong Kong or during the 21 days before that day have to undergo compulsory quarantine for 21 days in designated quarantine hotels.
+599E), starting from December 25, all persons arriving in Hong Kong (either via the airport or land boundary control points) who have stayed in places outside China on the day of arrival in Hong Kong or during the 21 days before that day have to undergo compulsory quarantine for 21 days in designated quarantine hotels.
 Breaching a quarantine order is a criminal offence and offenders are subject to a maximum fine of $25,000 and imprisonment for six months.